Openscapes/approach-guide/approach/tooling.md

 - Click Trim
 - Save

-### Screen recording

-Thanks to Sam Csik for this tip.

-To make a screen recording without audio, on a Mac, use Quicktime.
-File > New screen recording > select options for what to share > to end recording, click Stop icon (black box at top of your screen).
-We can use the video editing instructions above to trim any rough start.

-Want to turn your video into a gif to have your screen recording play automatically (instead of having to press play on an embedded video) in a blog post or documentation?
-Upload your video to https://ezgif.com/video-to-gif/, select the frame rate that most closely matches the length of your video, in seconds.

 ## R/RStudio

 -   all websites and books
 -   data analysis (R: tidyverse, RMarkdown)
 -   communications and technical writing (RMarkdown, bookdown, blogdown, Quarto)
 -   [RStudio and GitHub setup instructions](https://openscapes.github.io/series/how-to/setup-rstudio-github.html)

+## Screen recording

+Thanks to Emma Ganley and Sam Csik for versions of this tip.

+To make a screen recording without audio, on a Mac, Ctrl-Shift brings up screen recording controls.
+We need to figure out how to set which screen to record during dual screen use.

+To make a screen recording without audio, on a Mac, using Quicktime.
+File > New screen recording > select options for what to share > to end recording, click Stop icon (black box at top of your screen).
+We can use the video editing instructions (under Quicktime above) to trim any rough start.

+Want to turn your video into a gif to have your screen recording play automatically (instead of having to press play on an embedded video) in a blog post or documentation?
+Upload your video to https://ezgif.com/video-to-gif/, select the frame rate that most closely matches the length of your video, in seconds.

 ## Slack